Anjum799/Aadhar_card/README.md

 RAM: 2 GB or more.

-Python version: Python 3.8 or hiher
+Python version: Python 3.8 or higher